gpassaretta/gpassaretta.github.io/_pages/inprogress.md

 <br>
 </details>

+Inequality at the top.
+The gender wage gap among the Italian educational elites (with M Triventi) – [_working paper_](https://osf.io/preprints/socarxiv/updgw/)

 <!--
 To what extent is social inequality in school-age achievement determined before and during schooling?
 A longitudinal analysis in three European countries (with J Skopek and T van Huizen) – [_working paper_](https://osf.io/preprints/socarxiv/yqt6n/)
 <details>